convox/praxis/docs/getting-started.md

     installing: /Library/LaunchDaemons/convox.frontend.plist
     installing: /Library/LaunchDaemons/convox.rack.plist

-This will install a local Rack that boots when your computer boots.
+This will install a Rack onto your local machine.

 ### Clone the example app

-Let's use an example app to see how deployment works.
-We'll use the Praxis documentation site for this example.
+We'll use the Praxis documentation site to demonstrate deployment.
 It's a Go app using the Hugo project for static websites.

 Clone the app and enter its directory: